Digital Post

 Exemption from Digital Post

-If you are not able to receive Digital Post from the Danish public authorities, you can apply for exemption and receive the post as ordinary letter post on your registered address or any other preferred address if provided.
+If you are not able to receive Digital Post from the Danish public authorities, you can apply for exemption and receive the post as ordinary letter post.

 An exemption from Digital Post is indefinite.
 This means that the exemption does not expire and that you can sign up for Digital Post again at any time.